GregoryBWilson/Cryptocurrencies/README.md

 We completed the work below:

-- The clusters were plotted using a 3D scatter plot, and each data point shows the CoinName and Algorithm on hover
+- The clusters were plotted using a 3D scatter plot, and each data point shows the CoinName and Algorithm on hover.

 ![Figure_2_3D_Scatter_Plot_with_CoinName_and_Algorithm](Resources/Figure_2_3D_Scatter_Plot_with_CoinName_and_Algorithm.png "Figure 2 - 3D Scatter Plot with CoinName and Algorithm")